lzap/lzap.github.com/content/posts/2024/fedora-40-on-nuc-32-pro.md

 but reasonably priced to avoid any raw device typos.
 The plan is to only have one SSD with LVM so I will never do that again when working with VMs and logical volumes.
-So I ultimately decided on fairly new product: Lexar NM790, quite unknown brand but I have experienced both Samsung and Intel SSD to die so why not to try something else.
+So I ultimately decided on fairly new product: Lexar NM790, quite unknown brand but I have witnessed both Samsung and Intel SSD to die so why not to try something else.
 There were some compatibility concerns both for hardware and Linux kernel, but I could always swap it with my 2TB SSD in PS5 if it did not work.